dr-jts/recipes/veg/veg-cooked.md

 * ½ t black pepper to taste
 * 2 t balsamic or apple cider vinegar, to taste

-1.If using onion, saute in oil until soft
+1. If using onion, saute in oil until soft
 2. Saute cabbage in heated oil until at desired tenderness (~5 min)
 3. Stir in garlic and cook a bit more
 4. Combine mustard, honey, salt, pepper, and vinegar and add to cabbage